 Did you miss my earlier AIP Seasoning Series posts?

-- PULSE: This step is totally optional, but if you would like a finer texture, transfer all the ingredients to a spice mill and pulse a few times.
+PULSE: This step is totally optional, but if you would like a finer texture, transfer all the ingredients to a spice grinder and pulse a few times.